Reapor-Yurnero/VG101-FA17/docs/C_Env/Env.md

 So you just pick one editor from a bunch of choices, then install the compiler.
 Then you are good.

-For the first one, in most systems, text editors are already there, such as `Notepad.exe`(记事本) on Windows.
+For the first one, in most systems, text editors are already there, such as `Notepad.exe` on Windows.
 In many cases, people with use better tools, things like `Sublime text`, `VS Code`, etc.

 For the second one, the compiler we use for this course is `gcc`, stands for `GNU C Compiler`.
 For Windows users, we use (one of many) its Windows versions, called `TDM-GCC`.